What is credit risk and why should I care?

 Once I hit Save, they are stored in a Project that can be shared across Tellius.
 Here, you can train with new data or make predictions against new data.

 From Data to Predictions in Minutes

 In this article we took 1,000 rows of data and made a credible machine learning model that predicts if an individual will have be a risky customer for a lender.
 Tellius is a powerful tool that spans across individuals.
 It allows people who aren’t technical like myself to explore data with natural language and start making predictions in just minutes.
 Imagine the insight you could derive from your data with a platform like Tellius.

 Thanks for reading, I hope that this was a fun read.
-If you’re still here you probably have tons of data and are trying to get better at getting insights in to it – I encourage you to read our eBook for AI-Driven Analytics in Financial Services, to reach out to me via my Twitter (@csreuter) or here on LinkedIn, and to try out a free trial of Tellius today!
+If you’re still here you probably have tons of data and are trying to get better at getting insights in to it – I encourage you to read our eBook for AI-Driven Analytics in Financial Services and to try out a free trial of Tellius today!